Archive for evil

 *

 Thus it was that Luke began the second telling of his story.
-This was the meeting that was first mentioned in our short, but hopefully poignant introduction.
 After all was said and done, Matthew was the one who picked up this story and set it on its legs.
-He is the one we have to be thankful to for this tale.
 Much of the information contained in the remainder of our story was supplied by Matt, as we shall call him from here on out.
 He’d known Luke for a year or so, and they were both 28 years of age.
 Good friends they would become one day, a little further on down the road.
 Matt was the kind of man who couldn’t help but to stretch the factual truth whenever the opportunity presented itself.
 We may say in all likelihood, that he did so in this instance as well.
 He was a socialite and a gossip, and no doubt the story grew exponentially each and every time he spoke of it.
-After he relayed this to my great-grandfather, we may assume this growth was continued, and took on mythical aspects as it came on down from Gramps, who handed it over to me, Uncle Tree.
+After he relayed this to my great-grandfather, we may assume this growth continued and took on mythical aspects as it came on down from Gramps, who handed it over to me, Uncle Tree.
 As we are well aware, legends have a tendency to take on a life of their own, and life in its turn tends to unwind the real.

 *

 Luke goes on to tell the men a shortened version of his adventurous night, minus his terrible secret.
 He was tired and hungry, and wanted to get on home.
-They quizzed him here and there, in order to confirm, or reject, certain aspects of the story that they’d already heard from unreliable sources.
-Word gets around fast in small towns, and some of the information they’d received was therefore skewed, and exaggerated, as are all rumors.
+They quizzed him here and there, in order to confirm or reject certain aspects of the story that they’d already heard from unreliable sources.
+Word gets around fast in small towns, and some of the information they’d received was therefore skewed and exaggerated, as are all rumors.
 They also wanted to know about the meeting from which he’d just left.
 They’d seen Sam and his men ride into town, and wondered what they were up to over at the deputy’s office.
-Luke refrained from telling them the whole truth of the matter.
-He said, “They are thinking about forming a posse, and going after that foreigner.”
+Luke refrained from telling them the whole truth.
+He said, “They are thinking about forming a posse and going after that foreigner.”
 They tried to get him to expand on that quick statement, but Luke replied, “That’s all I know.
 Nothing was settled when I left.”
 Luke turned to Matt, “That stranger is our only suspect.
-He took off to the south, and headed for Bedlam.
+He took off to the south and headed for Bedlam.
 Was there any trouble there last night, or did you happen to notice anything strange?”

 Matt replied, “Not that I’m aware of, Luke.
 I’m ready to head back now.
 I’ll get out and ask around, just in case.
 You know, there’s only a few of us left down there.
-It shouldn’t take me very long.
-I’ll definitely keep an eye out, though.
+It won’t take long.
+I’ll definitely keep an eye out.
 A posse, eh?
 Well, someone needs to go after him.
 It’s a good thing your new boss has the time for such things.
-Maybe, I’ll see them ride through later on today.
+Maybe, I’ll see them ride through later today.
 I’m sure glad you’re not joining them, whatever the case.
 You’ve done enough, if you ask me.
-You did more than anyone could’ve asked of you.
+You did more than anyone could have asked of you.
 Those two kids owe you their life!
-Thank God, you were able to save them at least.
-You should be grateful for that.
-We all should be.”
+Thank God, you were able to save them!
+You should be grateful for that.”

-Now that Luke had recaptured the whole bloody scene for Matt and the group, he was once again able to free himself from the grips of all those painful memories.
+Once Luke had recaptured the whole bloody scene for Matt and the group, he was once again able to free himself from the grips of all those painful memories.
 Everyone thoughtfully parted, and Luke went on home to eat.
-He was starving for some grub, and didn’t really care what his wife put on the table, as long as it was ‘people food’.
-As it turned out, they had leftovers consisting of cold fried chicken and warmed up grits.
+He was starving for some grub, and didn’t really care what his wife put on the table, as long as it was people food.
+As it turned out, they had leftovers consisting of cold fried chicken and rehashed grits.
 Luke told her of his thoughts concerning an adoption.
 She said it was a high-minded gesture on his part.
-When Luke heard that, he was puzzled, and gave her a questioning look.
-She immediately changed her tune, and said it was a good idea.
+Puzzled by the arrogance of such a thought, he gave her a questioning look.
+She immediately changed her tune and said it was a good idea.
 She agreed wholeheartedly, or so it seemed to Luke.
 After lunch with the two boys, they all sat down and talked it out.
 The boys were a bit taken back by the proposal, but that’s the way kids are, always wanting to be the center of attention.
 They soon warmed up to the idea, but frowned at the arrangements.
 Shortly after their little discussion, both Luke and his wife heard the distinct sound of horses galloping towards their place.
 Sam and his men pulled up, and stopped the stampede right in their backyard.
 Luke and his wife were both startled at first, and then Luke said, “It’s probably Sam and his men.
 Don’t worry.
 I promise you, I will not go along with them.
 Let me go see what they want.
 Stay here.”

 In the meanwhile, Matt got on his horse and headed back to Bedlam.
 He fell to daydreaming on the slow ride home.
 His memory and imagination together conspired to show him a scene in his mind.
 He saw that old hanging tree back home with the graveyard close behind.
 But that’s not all he visualized.
 He also saw a black stallion grazing around the rustic tombstones.
 No one was in the saddle.
 That woke Matt right up.
-He yelled at his horse, “Giddyup!
-Giddyup!
-C’mon, let’s go!
-Get a move on!”
+He yelled at his horse, “Giddy-up!
+Giddy-up!
+C’mon!
+Let’s go!”

 “It’s all so incredible…I can’t understand it…What kind of maniac could commit such a barbaric act?…A savage, maybe…or, so I’ve been told.
 But a civilized man?
 No way…That stranger…every indication…his appearance, especially…reminds me of a rich man from a big city…Everything about him…sophisticated, and well-bred.
 How bizarre!
 Why in the world would he want a useless human heart?
 What’s he going to do with it?…Oh, God, no. He wouldn’t eat it.
 That’s disgusting!
 What then?…I have no idea…It’s unthinkable!
 Dastardly…and definitely evil…definitely.
 It’s…it’s…insane…it’s madness…and demented.
 This was the work of the devil’s brood.
 There’s no other explanation…might it have something to do with witchcraft?…The occult?…I’ve heard stories…weird…what does it matter now, anyway?…It’s done, and over with…Appearances can be deceiving.
 I know that…but, if it was that foreigner, Sam and his men could be in for more trouble than they expect…What if they don’t find him?…Sam’s pretty smart…they probably will…if that’s the case, they’re headed for a dangerous rendezvous…and they don’t know it…I didn’t tell them about that…was that a mistake?…Should I run back and tell them?…Ah, those kids…I can’t do that to them…No way in hell!…even if it ruins the town.
 I can’t.”